srujan0403/GDP2_Project_Group3/Daily Updates.md

 I have presented my idea with some features like we can seperate data by using dimensions and shape.But we were suggested to implement the idea.

 ###### Madhupriya Gundeti
-Need to discuss project with the teammates and need to filalize the project.
+Need to discuss project with the teammates and need to filalize the project by the end of the week.